revervand/ctf-tasks/README.md

 # ctf-tasks
-An archive of various CTF challenges developed by me over the years
+An archive of various CTF challenges developed and solved by me over the years